jacobgranttrading/LendingHomeCaseStudy/README.md

 **Faster Business Loans** - for most of this decade a business waiting up to 6 months for a loan was something a business just had to factor in.
 As technology improves and more FinTech Lenders enter the space, businesses can expect much faster loans.
-> “In the next year, small business owners can expect more financial institutions offering approvals and funding in under 48 hours. [source](https://www.biz2credit.com/blog/2020/02/07/top-8-business-lending-trends-to-watch-in-2020-business-growth-loans/) ”
+> “In the next year, small business owners can expect more financial institutions offering approvals and funding in under 48 hours [source.](https://www.biz2credit.com/blog/2020/02/07/top-8-business-lending-trends-to-watch-in-2020-business-growth-loans/) ”

 ---

 **BlockChain & Distributed Ledger Technology** -Blockchain technology is a disrupter that is changing the way many industries keep records and manage real time transactions.
 The Lending domain is no different.
 According to Biz2credit Blockchain technology is being developed to do the following:
-> “- Leverage digital assets such as cryptocurrencies to attain loans
+- Leverage digital assets such as cryptocurrencies to attain loans
 - Track and manage loan payments
 - Provide real-time transaction data
 - Give borrowers more control over their loan